 Once a person becomes depressed, it can be hard to find the motivation to do things that would help, like exercising, calling a friend, or taking a shower.
 Depression can make all of these things feel pointless, and a depressed person may feel that they aren’t worth it, anyway.
 In severe cases, depression can make someone think that it would be better for everyone if they died.

 Luckily, just as the characteristics of expat depression are similar to those of other types of depression, the ways of dealing with expat depression are similar, too.
-The main differences are about access to mental health care, which differs country by country.
-Many insurers have a mental health line you can contact to get started, and some have special assistance just for expats.
-Here are some basic ways to ward off depression, or to start to feel better.
+The main differences lie in access to mental health care, which differs from country to country.
+Many insurers have a mental health line to contact to get started, and some have special assistance for expats.
+Below are some basic ways to ward off depression and start to feel better.

 Get Enough Sleep (But Not Too Much!)

-Once you’ve adjusted to whatever time change exists between your home country and your new home, try a sleep schedule that gets you 7-9 hours every night.
+Once you’ve adjusted to the time change between your home country and your new home, try a sleep schedule that gives you 7-9 hours every night.
 Depression can cause sleep disturbances, including insomnia, hypersomnia (sleeping too much), and nightmares.
 Limiting screen time before bed, keeping your room dark and quiet, and using relaxation techniques can help you get more restful sleep.

 Watch What You Eat